 The menu is completely split down the middle between Italian and Japanese so you can choose to have whatever you want, whenever you want it.
 We then moved to Japan with nigiri sushi including salmon roe, tuna and then Maki rolls with king crab, avocado and sweet soy salmon each one packed with flavour.

-To end our night, an (Italian) smoked Negroni, a Tiramisu and the selection of Mochi with the rich and airy creamy coffee spiked Tiramisu next to the chewy consistency of mochi.
+To end our night, an (Italian) smoked Negroni, a Tiramisu and the selection of Mochi.
+We enjoyed the rich and airy creamy coffee spiked Tiramisu next to the chewy consistency of mochi.
 This summed up the experience which never feels like a gimmick but rather it creates a a total gastronomic experience with two of my favourite cuisines worthy of endless red carpets.

 To discover more, visit: sumosantwigalondon.com